 When I was comparing the Windows Registry, I found out that the following registry keys were different between machines.
 To speed up to process I created some PowerShell one-liners to fix the problem.

-When you change the registry key, no Operating System or browser restart is required.
+When you change the registry keys, the settings are direct in effect.
+No Operating System reboot or browser restart is required.
 The change is instant.
 I hope the blog post helps some vSphere Administrators that also prefer VMRC above VMware Workstation for viewing Remote Consoles.

 @VMware: I would like to have an option to control the behaviour without changing registry keys by hand… 🙂 Thanks!